 - Using some of the left over soil, build a small berm on the downslope side of the tree.
 This will help to retail rainfall, letting water be absorbed where the tree most needs it.

 - Give your new tree plenty of water – getting a new home can make for a stressful day!!
 Be sure to water every 3-4 days for the first two years, especially during the summer months.

 How should I water my tree?

 Don’t forget to think about passive rainwater harvesting on your site to keep your trees happy and healthy!
 Berms and basins are easy to build and maintain, and will help conserve water as well as save you money!
-Contact Watershed Management Group for more information.
+Contact Watershed Management Group or visit Brad Lancaster’s Rainwater Harvesting for Drylands and Beyond site for more information.

 - Newly planted trees will need regular water for the first two years.
 After two years, native and desert adapted trees will continue to grow without additional irrigation, although a little extra water in the hottest summer months always helps!

 - Never water your tree at the base of the trunk!
 Trees should be watered along the edge of the canopy, or the drip line.
 The roots are primarily responsible for water intake, and often reach as wide as or even wider than the edge of the leaf canopy.
 Getting the water to the root tips is imperative, as this is where all the action happens!

 - Water deeply and infrequently.
 Giving enough water to soak the top 2′-3′ of the soil once or twice a week is preferable to shallow waterings several times a week.
 Deep watering allows the roots to absorb the water, but most of the water from a shallow watering will evaporate before the tree can use it.